#67 – Social Anxiety Remedy: How meditation Makes You More Social

 Are you thinking about going to a social function?
 Maybe you are thinking about going to a party?
 If the answer is no (and for no good reason), you should really consider meditation first.
 Meditation can erase social anxiety, no matter the severity.

 Meditation helps you focus on the moment, not worrying about the million unimportant things that are going on.
-Researcher, neuroscientist, and pharmacologist Candance Pert, Section Chief at the National Institution of Health, found that meditation can contribute to the release of endorphins, which give you “runner’s high” and just make us feel better about ourselves.
+Researcher, neuroscientist, and pharmacologist Candance Pert, Section Chief at the National Institution of Health, found that meditation can contribute to the release of endorphins, which give you “runner’s high” and just make you feel better about yourself.
 When we feel great about ourselves we fix the very root of social anxiety.

 Meditation has shown to increase activity in the pre-frontal cortex, the part of the brain that contains our happy feelings.
 Dr. Sara Lazar compared the brains of those who had practiced meditation for several years with those who had never practiced.